mansen420/OpenGL-Renderer/README.md

 This project is **heavily a work in progress** and so far is only maintained for Linux. \
 GCC compiles the project with no issue.
 The Visual Studio compiler is known to throw many errors.
 We have not tested with MinGW, but you can try compiling with it if you are on Windows. \
-Whether or not it will compile for macOS, I do not know.

 In any case, this project is still in very early development, and we will consider extending support for more systems once the project reaches a mature state.